dgray001/gray_online/SYNTHESIS.md

 Several components' ping-refresh `setInterval`s are never stored/cleared; `refreshGame()` stacks a new interval on every call, including error-recovery retries.
 Store each interval id on the instance, `clearInterval` before creating a new one, and clear in `disconnectedCallback` (once #9 adds it) for `lobby.ts`/`lobby_room.ts`/`lobby_users.ts`/`game.ts`.

-11: GameType/kind literals duplicated with no shared source Backend and frontend independently hand-maintain the `GameType` enum and message `kind` string literals; `Launchable()` also hardcodes `> 4`.
+11 [PARTIAL]: GameType/kind literals duplicated with no shared source Backend and frontend independently hand-maintain the `GameType` enum and message `kind` string literals. `Launchable()`'s hardcoded `> 4` bound is fixed (now bounds against `game.GameType_RISQ`/`game.GameType_TEST_GAME` directly, gated on the new `lobby.DEV`, set from `main.go`'s `DEV` at startup).
-1) Generate the frontend enum/constants from the Go source at build time — eliminates drift entirely.
+Remaining: the enum/kind literals are still hand-duplicated between Go and TS with no shared source.
+Generate the frontend enum/constants from the Go source at build time to eliminate drift entirely, or accept the manual duplication as-is.
-2) Keep manual duplication but add a named Go constant (`MaxGameType`) referenced by `Launchable()`, with a sync-reminder comment on each side — cheaper, weaker guarantee.

 12: Module-scoped state in game message handler `message_handler.ts`'s `error_count`/`running_updates` are module-scoped, shared across every `DwgGame` instance rather than per-instance.